Why folic acid ain’t no good (but folate rocks)

 We can uptake up to 200mcg of folic acid in our gut receptors per day, but often we are taking in more than this in ‘fortified’ foods like bread, flour, cereals and so on.

-How did we end up with folic acid?
+How we ended up with folic acid in processed foods

 Which it largely did – but it can also have some very serious implications for those with genetic variations/mutations like MTHFR (nearly half the population) and anyone with a folic-acid-heavy diet.